 Kameron was a good kid, a popular kid who had never been depressed, but he got in a bit of trouble.
 Inexplicably, in an act far more drastic than his troubles warranted, Kameron killed himself.

 If this teen hadn’t had access to his father’s gun, would he be alive today?
 I think he would.
 Yet Kameron’s father Craig Reichert is a gun collector who opposes gun control.

 Research shows that having a gun in a home increases the risk of suicide, according to The Times.

-Some relatives of teens who committed suicide by firearm argue that these troubled kids, even if they didn’t have access to a gun, who have killed themselves by another method.
-The fact is that while these teens may have tried to commit suicide by another method, the odds are very unlikely that they would have succeeded with another method.
+Some relatives of teens who committed suicide by firearm argue that these troubled kids, even if they didn’t have access to a gun, would have killed themselves by another method.
+The fact is that while these teens may have tried to commit suicide by another method, the odds are very unlikely that they would have succeeded.

 Guns are the most effective suicide method, by far.
 For example, The Times quoted a Harvard doctor who said that drug overdoses, which make up 80 percent of suicide attempts, account for only 14 percent of fatalities.

 None of this seems to have made an impression on Kameron’s gun-collecting dad.

 “I will always believe in guns,” Craig Reichert told The Times.